 Institute of Pulmonology, Physiology of Breathing and Physical Exertion and Pulmonary Rehabilitation

-Our Institute specializes in lung disease and the respiratory physiology of respiration and physical activity.
+The Institute Institute of Pulmonology specializes in lung disease and the respiratory physiology of respiration and physical activity.
 It is a well-known center for treating neoplasms of the chest cavity’s organs and pulmonary rehabilitation.

 The Institute of Pulmonology at Chaim Sheba Hospital is one of the oldest and most respected medical institutions in Israel with an extensive range of services, including the most modern methods known to date, used to diagnose lung diseases and treat various illnesses of the thoracic organs.The Institute of Pulmonology at Chaim Sheba Hospital is one of the oldest and most respected medical institutions in Israel with an extensive range of services, including the most modern methods known to date, used to diagnose lung diseases and treat various illnesses of the thoracic organs.

 The Institute of Pulmonology is a research-clinical affiliate of the School of Medicine at Tel-Aviv University.
 It consists of clinics in various medical fields, the Lung Oncology Department, an outpatient unit and various laboratories, including those of physiology, bronchology and other.
-We also offer programs for those who wish to quit smoking.
-The doctors of our Institute are experts in diseases of the respiratory system as well as in treatment of internal diseases; pediatric and intensive pulmonary therapy, oncology and sports medicine.
-In addition to highly skilled medical and nursing staff, our team includes laboratory and medical equipment technologists, physical therapists, physiologists and psychologists.
+It also offer programs for those who wish to quit smoking.
+The Institute's doctors are experts in diseases of the respiratory system as well as in treatment of internal diseases; pediatric and intensive pulmonary therapy, oncology and sports medicine.
+In addition to highly skilled medical and nursing staff, the team includes laboratory and medical equipment technologists, physical therapists, physiologists and psychologists.

 The Institute of Pulmonology provides its services in close cooperation with other Departments of the Center, such as the Departments of Radiology, Thoracic Surgery, Allergy, Oncology, Microbiology, and Nuclear Medicine.